-Restore a youthful brow line with less downtime
+Restore a youthful, refreshed look to your upper face with less downtime

-What is an Endoscope?
+What is an endoscope?

+Endoscopy is a surgical technique that involves the use of an endoscope, a special viewing instrument that allows a surgeon to see images of the body’s internal structures through very small incisions.
 An endoscope consists of two basic parts: A tubular probe fitted with a tiny camera and bright light, which is inserted through a small incision; and a viewing screen, which magnifies the transmitted images of the body’s internal structures.

-During surgery, Dr. Hess watches the screen while moving the tube of the endoscope through the surgical area.
-Using another instrument inserted through a different incision, the forehead skin is lifted and the muscles and underlying tissues are removed or altered to produce a smoother appearance.
+During surgery, Dr. Hess inserts the tube of the endoscope through a tiny access incision.
+Using another instrument inserted through a different incision, he will carefully lift the forehead skin, and reposition the muscles and underlying tissues to produce a smoother appearance.
 The eyebrows may also be lifted and secured into their higher position by sutures beneath the skin’s surface or by temporary fixation screws placed behind the hairline.